seemoo-lab/click-castor/README.md

 # Castor (v2) in Click
 This repository contains **Castor (v2)** implementation for the [Click Modular Router](http://www.read.cs.ucla.edu/click/).

+**Discalimer:** *This is highly experimental code and is expected to break from time to time.
+Feel free to [contact me](mailto:mschmittner@seemoo.tu-darmstadt.de) if you encounter problems.*

 ## Table of Contents
 * [Code Naviation](#code-navigation)
 * [Install](#install)